Ounceleopard/BMW-M3-Angel-Eyes/README.md

 ## Beamercode
-- Expert Mode: The values will be in hex so you wont be able to understand but heres the wert
+- Expert Mode: The values will be in hex so you wont be able to understand but heres the wert.
+The default value will be unset value.

 PWM_SL_1_FKT_BL_TFL: